worldstudio/worldstudio.github.io/_theme/gun-violence.md

 right_p_html: >-
   <p>There are many factors that lead disenfranchised youth to pick up guns: the
-  cycle of violence is perpetuated by chronic loss, traumatic stress and grief, poverty, inadequate schools and housing, unemployment, and incarceration.</p><p>&nbsp;</p><p>Preventative education must go deeper than explaining the dangers of gun violence and the potential for injury, death or prison.
+  cycle of violence is perpetuated by chronic loss, traumatic stress and grief, poverty, inadequate schools and housing, unemployment and incarceration.</p><p>&nbsp;</p><p>Preventative education must go deeper than explaining the dangers of gun violence and the potential for injury, death or prison.
 Empowering young people with leadership skills &ndash; including